EllisSRobinson/ellissrobinson.github.io/_pages/about.md

   - /about.html
 ---

-I currently work in [Peter DeCarlo's](https://decarlolab.com/) lab in the Environmental Health & Engineering department at Johns Hopkins University.
+I am a Research Engineer in [Peter DeCarlo's](https://decarlolab.com/) lab in the Environmental Health & Engineering department at Johns Hopkins University.
 Prior to JHU, I worked as a postdoc in the [Center for Atmospheric Particles Studies (CAPS)](https://particulate-matter.cmu.edu/) at Carnegie Mellon University in Pittsburgh, PA.
 CAPS is also where I did graduate school, working under the supervision of Neil Donahue in Chemical Engineering at CMU.
 Between my PhD and postdoc at CMU, I did a postdoc at the [NOAA Earth Science Research Laboratory](https://csl.noaa.gov/research/), in Boulder, CO.

 <!-- testerA data-driven personal website -->
 <!-- ====== -->